quicwg/base-drafts/draft-ietf-quic-tls.md

 algorithm ({{!AEAD}}).
 Prior to establishing a shared secret, packets are protected with AEAD_AES_128_GCM.
 Retry packets use the AEAD for integrity protection only, as described in {{retry-integrity}}.
-Initial packets use a key derived from the Destination Connection ID in the client's first Initial packet (see {{initial-secrets}}).
+Initial packets use a key derived from the Destination Connection ID in the client's first Initial packet;
+see {{initial-secrets}}.
 This provides protection against off-path attackers and robustness against QUIC-version-unaware middleboxes, but not against on-path attackers.